Jack-Q/blog/source/_posts/2017-03-07-javaee-training-note-day-14.md

 ### function based creation

-For o simple component without concering to he state to it as well as no other lifecycle event is related, the only required function is the `render` function to create represental UI.
-Thus, this simgle unction can be used as a component.
+For o simple component without concerning to he state to it as well as no other lifecycle event is related, the only required function is the `render` function to create representational UI.
+Thus, this simple function can be used as a component.

-The function based component is simple enough that most of lifecycle hanfler is not supported.
+The function based component is simple enough that most of lifecycle handler is not supported.
-A simplied version of this pattern is shown as following:
+A simplified version of this pattern is shown as following:
 ```javascript
 import React from 'react';
 const FooComponent = (props) = {